Catalogue PDF Version

 Individual Majors

+Individual Majors.
 The Individual Majors program provides students the opportunity to design an individually tailored major when the focus of study lies outside an established department or program-based major, and/or combines multiple disciplines.
 To create an Individual Majors proposal, the student works closely with a faculty advisor and designs a specific curriculum of study (including a capstone course or experience), articulating the focus and goals of the major.
 The student's proposal and advisor's recommendation are submitted to the Individual Majors Committee, which reviews the proposal.
-The Individual Majors Committee consists of four faculty members from across HWS, two deans, and a representative from the Office of the Registrar.
+The Individual Majors Committee consists of four faculty members from across HWS, one dean, and a representative from the Office of the Registrar.
 Once an Individual Major is approved, any subsequent changes to the student's curriculum or major must be pre-approved by the Individual Majors Committee and the student's advisor through a formal course change request.

 The process of designing and submitting an Individual Major requires a substantial time commitment.
 Students who are interested in pursuing an Individual Major are encouraged to begin the process in their sophomore year by contacting a faculty advisor, reviewing the Individual Majors proposal form, and contacting the Individual Majors Committee chair for additional advice on submitting a proposal.
 Individual Majors can be designed as either disciplinary or interdisciplinary majors.